 I was raised believing in Santa Claus.
-It absolutely infused a spirit of wonder into the Christmas season.
+I think it infused a spirit of wonder into the Christmas season.
 But in growing up, I’ve come to think it was the wrong sort of wonder—a rootless sort of wonder that was one part magic and one part consumerism, both of which obscure Christ as the key mover of Christmastime.

 We put our shoes at Nativity, my grammar school, in the corridors for Saint Nicholas’s Feast Day.
-Dr. Pecknold responded as a part of that thread with what I think is a close to perfect approach toward raising children to experience the wonder of Advent and Christmastime, without the lie at the heart of our modern experience of it:
+Dr. Chad Pecknold responded as a part of that thread with what I think is the right approach toward raising children to experience the wonder of Advent and Christmastime, without the lie at the heart of our contemporary experience of it:

 Children prior to the age of reason are not owed, and certainly should be protected from, some of the tougher realities of our fallen world.
 It’s precisely for this reason that I think those children are owed the truth about this season of Advent—which means the truth about the person of Jesus Christ and the coming into this fallen world of the very Logos that wills our very goodness in every moment.
 This is a truth of truly infinite wonder that presents the child with what is wonderfully true and offers them a way of living with this true wonder throughout his whole life.
 In this way, a child can be given the gift of a permanent sort of protection from the cynicism, bitterness, and even dismay that too many falsely associate with adulthood and the so-called realities of life.
 Their joy and wonder will be rooted in the truth of Christ and the wonderful saints who point to God’s gratuitous love.